Philadelphia Orchestra Music Director Yannick Nézet-Séguin speaks backstage with WRTI's Susan Lewis.

-A glorious work infrequently heard in the concert hall will grace the airwaves this Sunday, November 27th at 1 pm, as the Philadelphia Orchestra, soloists, and the Westminster Symphonic Choir perform Mozart's Great Mass in C minor at the Kimmel Center's Verizon Hall.
+A glorious work, infrequently heard in the concert hall, will grace the airwaves this Sunday, July 23rd at 1 pm, as the Philadelphia Orchestra, soloists, and the Westminster Symphonic Choir perform Mozart's Great Mass in C minor at the Kimmel Center's Verizon Hall.
 Yannick Nézet-Séguin conducts.

 Westminster Choir College at Rider University in Princeton, New Jersey is an epicenter for excellence in choral music.
 As WRTI’s Jim Cotter reports, one of Westminster’s choirs can be heard on WRTI on Sunday, July 13 at 1 pm, conducted by a now very well-known alum of the school.

 Music lives at Westminster Choir College at Rider University in Princeton, New Jersey.
 As WRTI's Jim Cotter reports, the college's Westminster Symphonic Choir has, for almost 90 years, been performing with the world's foremost orchestras under some legendary conductors, including Leopold Stokowski, Arturo Toscanini and Bruno Walter, and more recently with a college alum who is among the foremost of his generation.